Home / Helpful Guides / IRS Guides Summarized / Publication 526

 Why not every charitable gift is deductible

 Publication 526 begins by explaining that only contributions to qualified organizations produce a deduction.
 Qualified organizations generally include tax-exempt entities under section 501(c)(3), religious organizations, governmental entities, and certain other nonprofits.
-Gifts to individuals (no matter how needy), political campaigns, and most foreign organizations do not qualify.
+Gifts to individuals (no matter how needy), political campaigns, and most foreign organizations don’t qualify.
 The publication also explains that the taxpayer must itemize deductions on Schedule A to claim any charitable deduction — taxpayers who take the standard deduction receive no tax benefit from charitable giving (with limited exceptions in certain tax years).

 How qualified organizations fit into the deduction rules

 The publication explains how to verify whether an organization qualifies.
 The IRS maintains a searchable database (Tax Exempt Organization Search) that taxpayers can use.
-It also notes that churches and small organizations may qualify even if they do not appear in the database.
+It also notes that churches and small organizations may qualify even if they don’t appear in the database.
 The type of organization affects the applicable percentage limit on deductions — contributions to public charities generally have higher limits than contributions to private foundations.
 Understanding the organization type is essential before calculating the allowable deduction.

 How cash gifts differ from property gifts